dlccyes/CollegeNotes/NTUNotes/Junior/Machine Learning.md

 - small batch
 	- see few data in a batch
 	- more batch in an epoch
-	- can use parallel computing in a batch -> bigger epoch time
+	- can use parallel computing in a batch -> not necessarily bigger epoch time
 	- updates more noisy
 		- loss function different for each batch -> more noisy -> less likely to fall into local minima -> better training accuracy
 			- ![](https://i.imgur.com/GgC9im3.png)